 Wheeze can be caused by a number of things, including asthma.
 When heard, the child should be taken to their doctor to investigate further.

-Difficulty breathing can be a difficult sign parents to detect for.
+Identifying that a child is finding it difficult to breathe can be hard to detect.
 Frequently it can be the only sign that a child is having trouble with their breathing.

 As with all of these signs of asthma, you don’t have to see all of them to have asthma or feel justified in seeking medical help.